laposanti/Reproducibility-support-for-Transitive-SBMs/README.md

 ## Label Update Note

-The application and simulation plot scripts in this bundle use `SST` in figure labels after the geometric section of the paper.
+The application and simulation plot scripts in this bundle use `SST` in figure labels after the geometric section of the ArXiv submission.
 The old `Toeplitz SST` labels are not used in the regenerated application plots.